usnistgov/ndn-dpdk/cmd/ndndpdk-godemo/README.md

 ## Endpoint API

 [ping.go](ping.go) implements ndnping reachability test client and server using [endpoint API](../../ndn/endpoint).
-This example requires a local forwarder.
+This subcommand requires a local forwarder.
+This subcommand does not need sudo privilege, but you may need to manually create `/run/ndn` directory beforehand.

 ```bash
 # minimal